PerePala/CosMotor/README.md

 ## How to use this?

-1 .Instantiate a *CosMotor* element
+1. Instantiate a *CosMotor* element

-2. Schedule it
+1. Schedule it

   * At some time
   * In the desired direction